 As many people in India live from what they earn daily, many (including the families of our children) have had no income and are struggling.
 The Government provides a small amount of rice, dhaal, oil and sugar to the poor households, but no fruit or vegetables, and food prices are steadily rising.
 Thankfully, some of them are now able to restart work, but many have lost their jobs.

 We do not yet know when and how we can restart our work with the children.
 Never have we closed for such a long period in our 28 years so it is not an easy situation for us, however we are doing what we can.
-Our team is in touch with all our children by phone and we help families with food and medication where needed.
+Our team is in touch with all our children by phone and we help families with food and medication where needed, as well as providing homework for our children where possible.
 We are continuing to pay our 11 team members their full salaries and we really want to continue being able to do this and to keep our experienced staff.
 We fear we are going to face a crunch in donations due to global financial difficulties and we are grateful for any support in these challenging times.

 We hope everybody stays healthy and safe and thank you for your continued support.
 Best wishes from Deepam!